AdobeDocs/analytics-platform.en/help/stitching/overview.md

 - **Replay stitching**: "replays" data based on updated identities from the identity graph.
 This stage is where hits from previously unknown devices (persistent IDs) become stitched as the identity graph has resolved the identity for a namespace.
 Adobe offers two replay intervals:
     - **Daily**: Data replays every day with a 24-hour lookback window.
 This option holds an advantage that replays are much more frequent, but unauthenticated visitors must authenticate the same day that they visit your site.
-    - **Weekly**: Data replays once a week with a 7-day lookback window.
+    - **Weekly**: Data replays once a week with the lookback window (see [options](#options)).
 This option holds an advantage that allows unauthenticated sessions a much more lenient time to authenticate.
 However, unstitched data less than a week old is not reprocessed until the next weekly replay.

 - **Privacy**: When privacy-related requests are received, in addition to removing the requested identity from the source dataset, any stitching of that identity across unauthenticated events must be undone.
 Also, the identity must be removed from the identity graph to prevent future graph-based stitching for that specific identity.